 Some basic prevention strategies are:

-Work with your veterinarian to develop a strategic plan for Johne's prevention and control for your farm.
-Consult with them about which Johne's test is best for your situation and use a test certified diagnostic laboratory.
+Consult with your veterinarian about which Johne's test is best for your situation and use an APHIS approved diagnostic laboratory.

 Click here for a list of laboratories which have passed the Johne's serology and/or organism detection check testing.